 Sparta Trails ~ Sparta

-From 1873 to 1964, rail cars traveled this route carrying cattle, grain and passengers.
-In 1967 these rail trails become one of the most popular recreational trails in the country.
-Thousands of outdoor enthusiasts now travel these 32 miles of trails each year by bike, hiking or snowmobiling.
+From 1873 to 1964, rail cars traveled this route carrying cattle, grain, and passengers.
+In 1967 these rail trails became the most popular recreational trail in the country.
+Thousands of outdoor enthusiasts travel these 32 miles of trails each year by bike, hiking, or snowmobiling.

 Cranberry Marsh Tours & Cran-Fest ~ Warrens

-If you are visiting Wisconsin in the fall be sure to look for a cranberry marsh tour.
+If you are visiting Wisconsin in the fall, look for a cranberry marsh tour.
 Marsh tours are the perfect way to experience Wisconsin’s Cranberry Side.
 Several Marshes in central Wisconsin offer public tours.

-Cranberries are big business in Wisconsin, and this gives Wisconsinites reason to celebrate.
+Cranberries are big business in Wisconsin, giving Wisconsinites reason to celebrate.
 Each year towns with cranberry marshes celebrate the cranberry harvest with festivals small and large.

-Festival events throughout the three days include a giant parade, crowning of the cranberry princess, marsh tours, a biggest berry contest, photography contest, three days of flea market, an arts and crafts fair, and food!
+Festival events throughout the three days include a giant parade, crowning of the cranberry princess, marsh tours, a “biggest berry” contest, a photography contest, flea market fun, an arts and crafts fair, and tons of delectable food!

 Nekoosa Giant Pumpkin Fest ~ Nekoosa